browserstate/history.js/README.md

 If you'd love to give some support back and make a difference; here are a few great ways you can give back!

-- Give it your honest rating on it's [jQuery Plugin's Page](http://plugins.jquery.com/project/history-js)
+- Give it your honest rating on it's [jQuery Plugin's Page](http://plugins.jquery.com/project/history-js) and its [Ohloh Page](https://www.ohloh.net/p/history-js)
 - If you have any feedback or suggestions let me know via its [Issue Tracker](https://github.com/balupton/History.js/issues) - so that I can ensure you get the best experience!
 - Spread the word via tweets, blogs, tumblr, whatever - the more people talking about it the better!
 - Donate via the donation form at the bottom right of [balupton.com](http://balupton.com) - every cent truly does help!